 I started shooting film in the 1980s as a child and have been shooting film throughout the 1990s.
 Nothing was more exciting to me than developing my film rolls in my darkroom and experimenting with the different chemicals.
 My B&W prints with selenium toning are still my favorites, and one can see them hanging in my office.
 That being said, I now shoot exclusively digital in all my professional work.
 This is a conscious decision, after having worked with both mediums for many years.
 The basic reasons why I don’t choose film can be summarized below:

-- • Easier to get blurry photos in motion with medium format film cameras, if you don’t have extremely good technical skills
+• Easier to get blurry photos in motion with medium format film cameras without extremely good technical skills

 I do believe that modern digital cameras are more versatile, and one can achieve almost any look they want during post-processing.
 It is also my personal opinion that the film revival of the previous decade stems from a vintage nostalgia as well as a conscious marketing strategy from film photographers to differentiate themselves.

 I shoot film casually for personal projects, only when I want to process it in a darkroom for my own pleasure, as a hobby.
 I would never shoot film (not now that I have the option of digital) in live events such as weddings that moments happen only once.
 I have invested, and I will keep investing every year in the latest cameras and the very best prime lenses, and I will not use the gear I was using 20 years ago for my couples.

 What about Pricing Considerations?

 The way I view wedding photography is not as a commoditized service.
 Commoditization occurs when there is no significant difference between a product or service, and the only distinguishing factor, based on which people make buying decisions, is the price.
 Gas, for example, can be bought at any gas station, based on where it is offered at a lower price because the product is commoditized.
 Photography is first and foremost an art and should be valued as such.